trafiklab/trafiklab.se/content/api/other-apis/trafikverket.md

 ## How do I use Trafikverkets open API?

 A valid API key is required.
-This key can be obtained from the [Trafiklab developer portal](https://developer.trafiklab.se).
+This key can be obtained from the [Trafikverkets own data portal](https://data.trafikverket.se/oauth2/Account/register).

 This API has multiple versions, all using the same API key.
 You should use the latest available endpoint, but can keep using earlier ones if you have an existing application.